July 23, 2019

 In this age of digital transformation which has seen a proliferation of self-service options, many people prefer to get answers to their questions without ever speaking directly to a contact center agent.
 But when the channels of their choice fail, and they must call the contact center for resolution, they expect a positive customer experience.

 When a customer does call, they will likely reach an interactive voice response system (IVR).
 The problem is that many of them are outdated, have confusing menu options and require clumsy authentication.
 Instead of providing a positive, effortless experience, customers can become even further frustrated and dissatisfied.

 Here are five simple things you can do to improve Interactive Voice Response (IVR):.

 Easy to use IVR systems let you quickly set up menu trees to qualify the caller’s needs and ensure they receive the most rapid response by either providing instant access to automated information or intelligent routing to the best available agent.

 Some callers just want to verify account balances or pay a bill but don’t really need to speak directly to an agent.
 The right automated IVR system will collect the necessary information from the caller in order to be able to address their request without human intervention.
 If a request cannot be resolved, the information collected on the caller allows the system to route the call to the most appropriate group or agent.

 3. Personalize the experience

-By drawing from readily available information such as the customer phone number, interaction history, transactions and more, modern IVRs can personalize the experience for every caller.
+By drawing from readily available information such as the customer phone number, interaction history, transactions and more, modern IVR offers a personalized experience for every caller.
 They can greet the caller by name, offer callbacks and channel switching, anticipate the reason for the call and remember customer preferences.

 4. Provide proactive customer service